- Students will be able to construct and deconstruct words with prefixes.

 - Remind the students that a PrefixIs a common group of letters at the beginning of a word that has a unique meaning.

 - Using an analogy of each pair of words (Bicycle/BimonthlyAnd Deform/Deplete) show the students how you can leverage what you know about one word, identify the meaning of the prefix, and use knowledge of the prefix to determine the meaning of the second word. ("For example: BicycleIs like Bimonthly.
 I know that a bicycle has two wheels.
 Bi-Means two.
 If I look at the word bimonthly, I see the prefix Bi-.
 I also see the word Month.
-Since I know that BiMeans two and I know that a month is one of four time periods in a year, I can figure out that BimonthlyProbably means two times in a month.")
+Since I know that BiMeans two and I know that a month is one of twelve time periods in a year, I can figure out that BimonthlyProbably means two times in a month.")

 Guided practise(10 minutes)